-The IEPA and IDPH are working on legislation which requires communities to establish a program to remove lead water services (both public side and private side) from the water system over a period of time.
+The IEPA & IDPH is working on legislation which requires communities establish a program to remove lead water services (both public side and private side) from the water system over a period of time.
 The Village has approximately 10,000 water services that are either known to be lead or have unknown materials and assumed to be lead.

-The IEPA and IDPH are requiring communities to submit their plans for removing these lead services over a currently undefined timeframe.
+The IEPA & IDPH are requiring communities submit their plans for removing these lead services over a currently undefined timeframe.